mmish321/GridWorld/answers.md

 8. Yes because only one method was linear and has a greater time complexity while the other methods did not due to the simple call methods and checking they contained.

 ## Set 12
-1. It implements the get() method so it can place the obejct (be it actual critter, bug, or null) into a provided location.
-A treeMap must be sorted in any order however, locations are not sorted in the Location class, meaning a HashMap must be used or a method to sort the locations
+1. It implements the get() method so it can place the object (be it actual critter, bug, or null) into a provided location.
+A treeMap must be sorted in any order however, locations are not sorted in the Location class, meaning a HashMap must be used or a method to sort the locations.
+The Location class must implement the hashChode and the equals method.
+The hasCode methods must return the same value for 2 locations that test true when the equals method is called.
+The Location class implements the Comparable interface which contained the compareTo method and the method must be implement for the location class to be an non-abstract class.
+The compareTo method should return 0 for 2 locations that test true when the equals method is called.
+The TreeMap requires keys of the map to be Comparable.
+The Location class satisfies all of these requirements.

-## Set 12
+2.The UnboundedGrid uses a HashMap as its data structure to hold items in the grid, all non-null locations are valid in the grid regardless of its column or row, as long as it doesn't contain another object, it is valid.
+That